singularity/singularity/README.txt

 ## RUNNING THE GAME

-On Linux and most Unix-like other platforms, running "python singularity.py", or simply "singularity", will start the game.
-If using the Windows compile, just run singularity.exe
+On Linux and most Unix-like other platforms, running `python3 -m singularity` in the git checkout will start the game (or simply `singularity` if installed via a Linux distribution).
+If you are using the Windows compile, just run `singularity.exe`.

+For simplicity, there is also a sh wrapper `./run_singularity` to start singularity.

 ### SOME COMMAND-LINE OPTIONS